DeltaRig/Angular/02AngularFundamentals.list.authors/README.md

 # Steps

-I add authors to make the author list:
+- *How would you use the ngFor directive to display the list of authors?*

 ```
 ng new authors